IdentityServer/Documentation/docs/overview/simplestOAuth.md

 When you run the console app, you should see some diagnostics output and `server running...`.

 ##Adding an API
-In this part we will add a simple web API that is configured to require token from the IdentityServer we just set up.
+In this part we will add a simple web API that is configured to require an access token from the IdentityServer we just set up.

 ###Creating the Web Host
 Add a new `ASP.NET Web Application` to the solution and choose the `Empty` option (no framework references).